 Here are six tips to help you keep your power broom attachment in good working condition, extend the life of its wear parts, and protect the ground you’re working on.

 Using proper downforce is the most important thing to keep in mind when operating a skid steer sweeper attachment.
 You only want to flick the ground with the bristles.
 Pressing down any harder than that does more harm than good.
 Once bristles become bent, they’re not going to work as well as you want them to.

 Proper downforce not only protects the ground you’re on, but it also protects your bristles — because while bristles are replaceable, they’re not cheap.
 With proper downforce, operators have a lot of control over how long their bristles last.

 2. Know Your Sweeping Paths

-Another part of protecting the ground you’re on is knowing where your sweeping paths are and aren’t.
+Another part of protecting the ground you’re on is knowing where your sweeping paths are (and aren’t).
 Depending on the type of bristle (all poly or alternating poly/wire), power sweepers can cause damage to various ground types.
-For example, sweeping off of the path can damage lawns.
+For example, veering off of a path while sweeping can damage the lawn.

 3. Perform General Maintenance